 Parent Information

-All returning families should complete the Returning Student Registration no later than Thursday, August 13.
+All returning families should complete the Returning Student Registration prior to Registration/Carnvial Day on Friday, August 11th.
 This ensures that the district has the most up-to-date information on the student and that you are aware of current procedures.
-You should have received an email with your snapcode to use once you log in.
-Click the link below to register your student:
+You should have received the email about registration.
+Click the link below to register your student: https://tsd.powerschool.com/public

 Parent/Guardian/Adult Student Participation